 Once I’d spent some time at St Nicholas Anapafsas Monastery, I waited at the bus stop across the road.
 The Meteora Bus would have left the station at 12pm and would take about 20 minutes or more to get from the bus station to St Nicholas Anapafsas Monastery.
 I then took the bus to the Monastery of the Holy Trinity.
 After staying at the monastery for about an hour and a half I took the bus just after 2pm back to Kalabaka.

 NB: I’d already seen two of the monasteries the day before when I went on the Visit Meteora Hiking Tour.

 It’s pretty easy to get around Meteora.
-You can of course drive, but there’s not a lot of parking spaces outside the Monasteries.
+You can drive, but there’s not a lot of parking spaces outside the Monasteries.
 If you’re into hiking, you could try hiking more of Meteora!

 Let me know if you decide to go and want any advice!

 After finally deciding on which leg of Halkidiki to visit (Sithonia in the end), I finally narrowed down where I’d